 How To Self Publish A Book On CreateSpace

-Once you’ve written a masterpiece, you need to make it available for purchase.
-One of the easiest ways of doing this is by self publishing a book using CreateSpace.
+Once you’ve written a masterpiece, you might then ask… how do I self publish and make it available for purchase?
+One of the easiest ways of doing this is by self-publishing a book on CreateSpace.

 You can sign up and use CreateSpace for free.